Pplum09/pplum09.github.io/_posts/2018-05-15-sync-vs-async.md

 console.log(ans); // 5
 ```

 In the example above, ```console.log()``` will not be run until the function ```add()``` completes.
-You can see that the function will wait 5 seconds before continuing with the rest of the instructions and completing.
-Note that while the program waits for ```add()``` to return, the program can do nothing else and is therefor __blocked__.
+You can see that the function will wait 5 seconds before continuing with the rest of the instructions.
+Note that while the program waits for ```add()``` to return, the program can do nothing else and is therefore __blocked__.

 #### Asynchronous Programming
-There may be times where you want to do other things while you are waiting for a asynchronous function to return.
+There may be times where you want to do other things while you are waiting for an asynchronous function to return.
 A great example is how you are able to make comments on Youtube videos while the video is still loading.
 If the video loading process was synchronous, then you wouldn't be able to do that.

 ```javascript
 function async_add(x, y) {